DAIMON BLADES on Steam - User reviews, Price & Information

 Quick menu

-DAIMON BLADES is a first-person, action and 3d game developed and published by StreumOn Studio.
+DAIMON BLADES is a early access, roguelite and co-op game developed and published by StreumOn Studio.

-Released on October 06th 2025 is available only on Windows in 12 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese and Spanish - Latin America.
+Released on October 06th 2025 is available only on Windows in 13 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Spanish - Latin America and Traditional Chinese.

 The Steam community has classified DAIMON BLADES into these genres: